tsackton/taelgar/Gazetteer/Greater Sembara/Sembara/Barony of Aveil/Peydon.md

 >> `$=dv.view("_scripts/view/get_Whereabouts")`

 A small village along the [[Auberonne]] in [[Barony of Aveil]], it is about 15 miles north of [[Rinburg]] over the fields, and 25 miles by road.

+%% Note: It was controlled by a hag for a period in early 1720; some notes in [[Gareth's Story]] %%